schue/moqui-mcp/README.md

 - **Cross-Company Coordination**: AI agents negotiating with other AI agents
 - **Economic Simulation**: Test strategies in real business environment

+ERP systems naturally create the perfect **agentic theater** - casting distinct roles around HR, Sales, Production, Accounting, and more.
+This organizational structure provides a powerful grounding framework where AI agents can inhabit authentic business personas with clear responsibilities, workflows, and relationships.
+The departmental boundaries and process flows that govern human collaboration become the stage directions for autonomous agents, turning corporate hierarchy into a narrative engine for AI coordination.

 **Every product you touch passed through an inventory system.
 Now AI can touch it back.**

 ---